Rogelio Salmona: Career

 One of the three Torres del Parque (Park Towers) in Bogotá.

 Though Salmona traveled widely, enriching his theory of architecture, he spent the rest of his life in Colombia, where he was commissioned to design many important projects (see Public Works, and Private Buildings, below).
 His first major project was Torres del Parque (1964–70), comprising three residential towers and a park at the center of Bogotá.
 With its curves and stepped balconies, it is a complex design that many consider his masterpiece.
 He lived there for the rest of his life.

 Other notable buildings include the National University Human Sciences Postgraduate Centre (1995–2000) and the Virgilio Barco Public Library (1999–2001), a landmark in the north of Bogotá.

 During the 1980s, Salmona promoted conferences on Latin American architecture in Cali (1980) and Manizales (1987).
 These seminars contributed to the improvement of the exchange of information among Latin American countries, enriching the architectural dialogue throughout the region.

-One of the main characteristics of his work is the conscious and careful use of water, that moves through canals and forms reflective surfaces; in fact Salmona liked to make people realize about how difficult human existence was by making all these ponds almost impossible to maintain.
+One of the main characteristics of his work is the conscious and careful use of water, that moves through canals and forms reflective surfaces; in fact Salmona liked to make people realize how difficult human existence was by making all these ponds almost impossible to maintain.
 Other innovative use of water was the one he proposed using leaks and humidity stains: there is the popular belief (probably not true) that he used to say "one water leak for every room and one loose brick in every floor".

 He died from cancer in Bogotá on October 3, 2007.